LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 • Longer cooking times

-• Hot spots inside the oven
+• Hot spots in the oven

 Step 8: Review Error Codes or Display Messages

 If the range shows an error code, write it down before resetting the appliance.
-Error codes can help identify whether the issue is related to the sensor, control board, door lock, or heating system.
+Error codes help narrow the issue to a sensor, door lock, heating circuit, or control board.
+After recording it, switch the breaker off for a few minutes and then restore power.
+If the code returns, further diagnosis is needed.

 Step 9: Inspect Knobs and Accidental Activation Risk